hczhcz/Mendel/futureReadme.md

 ## Welcome to Mendel!

-Mendel is a user friendly programming language.
+Mendel is an user friendly programming language.
 It has a clean design with modern programming principles.

 Although Mendel is developed based on JavaScript, Mendel is a static typed programming language.